pravega/pravega/documentation/src/docs/controller-service.md

 invalidated in the cache so that other concurrent read/update operations on the Stream get the new value for their subsequent steps.

+### Key Value Table Metadata Store
+Just like stream metadata store, pravega key value tables have their own metadata which is accessed using key value table metadata store (kvt metadata store).
+Although KVT  presently only support static partitioning, we have defined the metadata schema which can support scaling in future.
+This means we maintain KVT Epoch Records which include KVT Segments.
+All of this is stored in dedicated metadata tables (table segments) per key value table.

+- **KVT Epoch Records:**
+_KVTEpoch: ⟨time, list-of-segments-in-epoch⟩_.
+We store the series of _active_ Table Segments as they transition from one epoch to another.
+Presently there is only one epoch record for each KVT.

+- **KVT Segment Records:**
+_KVT Segment-info: ⟨segmentid, time, keySpace-start, keySpace-end⟩_.
+ Each KVT segment refers to a table segment in segment store.
+The Controller stores KVT Segment information within each epoch record.
+The additional metadata about each table segment that controller maintains with KVT Segment includes keySpace-start and keySpace-end which is used for paritioning keys across different KVT segments.

+- **KVT State:**
+_KVT State is an enum that describes various states in the lifecycle of KV table.
+It ranges from CREATING, ACTIVE, DELETING.

 ## Controller Cluster Listener